 If you don’t have a viable succession plan, there are a few steps you should take immediately:

 - Search for a permanent CIO.
 As soon as the Interim CIO has a good “feel” for the organization and its nuances, issues and challenges, begin the search for a permanent CIO.
 You might need to engage external IT employment agencies and IT consultant organizations to help identify the best candidates.
-Because finding a qualified, permanent CIO takes time, the interim CIO will continue to manage the organization, initiating needed changes, policies, and procedures throughout the process.
+Because finding a qualified, permanent CIO takes time, the interim CIO will continue to manage the organization, initiating needed changes, policies and procedures throughout the process.
 The Interim CIO will also take a lead role in the permanent CIO acquisition process, providing their understanding of the organization’s specific needs and challenges.
 Because it will take time to hire the permanent CIO, expect the interim to be there for a few months after initiating the CIO search.

 - Consider making your search internal as well as external.
 When a CIO position is vacant, whether the CIO left of their own accord or was forced to do so, it is often a good time to evaluate your current staff.
 Look for leaders willing to take the next step in their careers to fill this role internally.
 If you have a truly qualified internal candidate, promoting them will show you value high performance and loyalty to the company.
 It also will help maintain stability in your organization and streamline processes, operations and projects.
 With an internal candidate, there may be a temptation to follow previous patterns or “business as usual.”
 Existing projects, processes and procedures are likely to continue as they have been, and you may miss out on new thinking.
 For these reasons, the advice given above for the new “succession plan” CIO would apply to any internal candidate as well.